What metrics and KPIs do the experts use to measure UX effectiveness?

 Task Success

-Typically, a group of representative users are given a set of realistic tasks with a clear definition of task success – examples of task success could be: Reached a specific page in a check-out flow, found the right answer on a marketing website or reached a step in mobile app.
+Typically, a group of representative users are given a set of realistic tasks with a clear definition of task success.
+Examples of task success could be: Reached a specific page in a check-out flow, found the right answer on a marketing website or reached a step in mobile app.
 Having a clear definition of success and/or failure is critical.

-If eight out of 10 users completed the task successfully and two failed, then Task Success would be 80%.
+If eight out of ten users completed the task successfully and two failed, then Task Success would be 80%.
 Because of the small sample size of 10, the Margin of Error at 90% Confidence Level would be about +-25.
 This means that we are 90% confident that the Task Success rate falls somewhere between 55% to 100%.

-But if 80 out of 100 users completed the given task successfully, then the Task Success rate would still be 80%, but with a Margin of Error of about 8%.
+If 80 out of 100 users completed the given task successfully, then the Task Success rate would still be 80%, but with a Margin of Error of about 8%.
 Generally speaking, this means that we are 90% confident that the Task Success Rate falls somewhere between 72% to 88%.
 The larger the sample size, the smaller the Margin of Error.

 Task Time